Get straight down to business and up the Inca Trail

 Your time is precious, so dive right in with a guided tour of downtown Cusco on the first day of your tour.

-Part of the appeal of the Inca Trail is being among nature.
-You’ll be camping with very basic, shared facilities along the Inca Trail (where there are drop toilets and no showers).
+Part of the appeal of the Inca* or Quarry Trail is being among nature.
+You’ll be camping with very basic, shared facilities along the trail (where there are drop toilets and no showers).

-While hiking the Day 4 of the Inca Trail or Day 3 of the Quarry Trail, you may be joined by some travellers over the age of 29.
+While hiking the Inca Trail* or Day 3 of the Quarry Trail, you may be joined by some travellers over the age of 29.

 We’ll be experiencing a mix of hot and cold climates, so pack accordingly and bring layers.